grpc/proposal/A51-custom-backend-metrics.md

 in which case the client must not retry the call on the same connection.

-Any LB policy that is interested in this out-of-band data may subscribe to it. there will be an API that allows LB policies to subscribe to the out-of-band data.
+Any LB policy that is interested in this out-of-band data may subscribe to it.
+There will be an API that allows LB policies to subscribe to the out-of-band data.
 The client will maintain an open `OpenRCAService/StreamCoreMetrics` call whenever there is at least one LB policy subscribing to the data.
 When a policy subscribes, it will indicate the interval at which it would like to get updates.
 If multiple policies subscribe with different intervals, we will use the minimum of those intervals.